-In the electrical transmission line theory, axial voltage and current distributions along cables are calculated as solutions of a differential equation, which is derived from an equivalent circuit for an infinitesimal short cable [13].
-Analogous, in this paper, thermoelectric equivalent circuits for an infinitesimal short segment of a cable are used to derive a differential equation for the temperature along the cable.
-This approach is only valid for special conditions as for example a constant ambient temperature and a constant current through the cable.
-In aforementioned contrast to the numeric approximations, in this contribution, a new analytic approximation for the solution of the resulting partial differential equation for the thermal modelling of a single air-cooled cable is presented.
-Unlike previous models, the temperature at each position along the cable and each point in time can be calculated independently from each other, which can reduce the calculation time for concrete applications drastically.
+In the electrical transmission line theory, axial voltage and current distributions along cables are calculated as solutions of a differential equation, which is derived from an equivalent circuit for an infinitely short cable [13].
+Analogous, in this paper, thermoelectric equivalent circuits for an infinitely short segment of a cable are used to derive a differential equation for the temperature along the cable.
+This approach is only valid for special surrounding conditions as for example a constant ambient temperature and a constant current through the cable.
+In contrast to the aforementioned numerical approximations, in this contribution, a new analytic approximation for the solution of the resulting partial differential equation for the thermal modelling of a single air-cooled cable is presented.
+In contrast to previous models, the temperature at each position along the cable and each point in time can be calculated independent from each other, which can reduce the calculation time for concrete applications drastically.
 This model can be used in smart fuses, but also for the dimensioning of cables.
 In the following chapter 2, the examined model and the analytic solution are presented.
-In chapter 3, some details concerning the implementation are given.
-The numeric reference solution is introduced in chapter 4, before results are shown in chapter 5.
+In chapter 3, some details concerning the implementation are given, before results are shown in chapter 4.